Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Caribbean royal palm is a tall and beautiful tree

 The Caribbean royal palm is described as a stately, imposing palm tree due to its tall, erect, cylindrical trunk.
 This single-stemmed evergreen palm grows up to 130 ft.
 (40 m) tall.
-Its large feather-like fronds grow 10 to 16 ft.
+Its large, dark-green, feather-like fronds grow 10 to 16 ft.
 (3 – 5 m) long, creating a large crown.

-The tropical palm tree also goes by the names cabbage palm and imperial palm.
+This tropical palm tree also goes by the names cabbage palm and imperial palm.
 Not as cold-hardy as other Florida palms, as it only grows south of Lake Okeechobee.
+Grow in full sun to partial shade.

 Yellow Latan Palm (Latania verschaffeltii)